 Before electing to have surgery for Morton’s neuroma, it is very important to list what you have already tried or what can be tried.
 For example:

 - Physical therapy techniques, including massages, ultrasounds and laser therapy

 - Applying ice compresses and taking anti-inflammatory medication

 - Cortisone injections

 The clinical examination is used to assess whether you are a candidate for Morton’s neuroma surgery.
-During this part of the examination, the surgeon identifies your surgical history, your medical history, medication and any allergies you may have.
+During this part of the examination, the podiatrist identifies your surgical history, your medical history, medication and any allergies you may have.

 X-ray, ultrasound and MRI evaluation of your foot